top of page

 Medigap Policy

 Health insurance sold by private insurance companies to fill the “gaps” in Traditional Medicare Plan coverage.
-Medigap policies help pay some of the health care costs that the Traditional Medicare Plan does not cover.
+Medigap policies help pay some of the health care costs that the Traditional Medicare Plan does not cover, such as deductibles and coinsurance.
+Eligibility requirements are the same as for Medicare A. Medigap providers are any providers that accept Medicare.

 These and associated educational materials have been developed using our available resources.
 They are not intended to serve as advice or recommendations on selecting a specific type of coverage or plan.
 Any errors or omissions are unintentional.